 2. COVID-19 Public Health Emergency Assumptions [Section I.1.A.xii]

 The actuary should describe the rationale for any applicable assumptions included or not included in the rate development related to the COVID-19 PHE.
-Differing from the previous rate setting guidance, actuaries must reflect on everything that was conducted related to the COVID-19 PHE within the rate certification.
+Differing from the previous rate setting guidance, actuaries must reflect on all applicable assumptions that are related to the COVID-19 PHE within the rate certification.

 3. COVID-19 Public Health Emergency Approach [Section I.1.B.x]